victor-shepardson/sc-julia/README.md

 It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
 If it's not: add the option `-DSC_PATH=/path/to/sc/source`.

+The julia executable should be linked to a default system location so it can be invoked as `julia` or `julia-debug` (in the latter case supply `-DJULIA=julia-debug`)

 ### Developing